SnowSE/mars_rover/README.md

     ```c#
     //move up:
-    await moveHelicopter(ingenuityRow, ingenuityCol + 2);
+    await moveHelicopter(ingenuityX, ingenuityY + 2);

     //move right
-    await moveHelicopter(ingenuityRow+2, ingenuityCol);
+    await moveHelicopter(ingenuityX+2, ingenuityY);

-    async Task moveHelicopter(int row, int col)
+    async Task moveHelicopter(int x, int y)
     {
-        var response = await httpClient.GetAsync($"/game/moveingenuity?token={joinResponse.Token}&destinationRow={row}&destinationColumn={col}");
+        var response = await httpClient.GetAsync($"/game/moveingenuity?token={joinResponse.Token}&destinationX={x}&destinationY={y}");
         if (response.IsSuccessStatusCode)
         {
             var moveResponse = await response.Content.ReadFromJsonAsync<IngenuityMoveResponse>();
-            ingenuityRow = moveResponse.Row;
+            ingenuityX = moveResponse.X;
-            ingenuityCol = moveResponse.Column;
+            ingenuityY = moveResponse.Y;

             //update your internal high-res map with moveResponse.Neighbors
         }
     }
     ```

-1) Keep moving until the Perseverance row/col matches the Target row/col.  Remember, winners are based solely on elapsed time and the fastest way to get to the target is to make sure you don't have to wait for your battery to recharge, so be smart about the path you take to the target. :)
+1) Keep moving until the Perseverance x/y matches the Target x/y.
+Remember, winners are based solely on elapsed time and the fastest way to get to the target is to make sure you don't have to wait for your battery to recharge, so be smart about the path you take to the target. :)